ethereumjs/ethereumjs-monorepo/packages/client/README.md

 # INTRODUCTION

 The EthereumJS Client is an Ethereum Execution Client (similar to [go-ethereum](https://github.com/ethereum/go-ethereum) or [Nethermind](https://github.com/NethermindEth/nethermind)) written in `TypeScript`/`JavaScript`, the non-Smart-Contract language Ethereum dApp developers are most familiar with.
-It is targetet to be a client for research and development and not meant to be used in production on `mainnet` for the forseable future (out of ressource and security considerations).
+It is targeted to be a client for research and development and not meant to be used in production on `mainnet` for the foreseeable future (out of resource and security considerations).

 Here are some use cases: